-Canon 80D versus Leica SL
+Canon 80D vs Leica SL

-The Canon EOS 80D and the Leica SL (Typ 601) are two enthusiast cameras that were announced, respectively, in February 2016 and October 2015.
+The Canon EOS 80D and the Leica SL (Typ 601) are two enthusiast cameras that were revealed to the public, respectively, in February 2016 and October 2015.
 The 80D is a DSLR, while the SL is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (80D) and a full frame (SL) sensor.
 Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica SL is somewhat larger (5 percent) than the Canon 80D.
 Moreover, the SL is markedly heavier (16 percent) than the 80D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 |Canon 80D»||5.5 in||4.1 in||3.1 in||25.8 oz||960||Y||Feb 2016||1,199||Canon 80D|

 |Leica SL«||5.8 in||4.1 in||1.5 in||29.9 oz||400||Y||Oct 2015||7,450||Leica SL|